Last Updated on

-Older pitbulls that have already developed an aversion toward other dogs may never learn how to calmly interact with other canines.
+Older pitbulls that have already developed an aversion toward other dogs may never learn how to interact with other canines calmly.

 In this case, when your Blue Nose Pitbull has to be around other dogs, use the crate and rotate method.
 That is, never let the dogs be together unsupervised; always keep one in the crate while the other roams free, and then switch it up.

 The good news is that no matter how pitbulls react to other dogs, they tend to love humans!
 That’s right–they can distinguish between species.
 Never forget that your Blue Nose Pitbull is full of brawn and brains!

 #9 It’s My Party and I Can Cry If I Want To